MGEP-Fluidos/FOWLTY/README.md

 # FOWLTY
-Matlab/Simulink toolbox to simulate offshore wind farms and recreate faults on different subcomponents of the turbines.
+FOWLTY is a MATLAB/Simulink toolbox designed to simulate offshore wind farms and introduce faults in different turbine subcomponents.

-Note that upgrades of the code will be uploaded gradually and documented in the releases section.
+Note: The toolbox will be updated gradually, with changes documented in the Releases section.

-For any question, problem, or query, the users are encouraged to write in the discussions on the GitHub page or an email to "ypena@mondragon.edu".
-However, note that providing support for this toolbox is not part of my work and the time I need to reply will depend on the amount of work I have.
+For questions, issues, or feedback, users are encouraged to post in the Discussions section of this GitHub repository or email "ypena@mondragon.edu".
+However, please note that direct support is not guaranteed, and response times may vary depending on workload.

 # INSTALLING THE TOOLBOX
-In order to use the FOWLTY toolbox, the following steps should be carried out:
+To install and set up the FOWLTY toolbox, follow these steps:

-1.- Download the latest version of the toolbox, and add the folder (and all the subfolders) to the Matlab path.
+1.- Download the latest version of the toolbox, and add the folder (and subfolders) to the Matlab path.
+Note that such folders (and subfolders) have to be included in the Matlab path to use FOWLTY, so it is recommended to do it every time Matlab is opened (by, for example, including them using the function "addpath" in Matlab's "startup" function).

 2.- From the folder, run the "install.m" file.
 After this, restart Matlab.
 There should be a "FOWLTY" section on the Simulink library browser.